FLIR/ADK_GMSL_DRIVER/README.md

 ## Further Development
 This code provides a C++ interface for interacting with the Nvidia backend.
 The NvidiaInterface (nvidiaInterface.h) object provides a set of functions for interacting with the camera.

+Use the `run` method in NvidiaInterface to display streaming video in an OpenCV window.
+Run `CommandListener::listen` in a separate thread to allow for sending commands via terminal.

 ## Getting help
 Please contact Anil Dhurjaty (anil.dhurjaty@flir.com), Kelsey Judd (kelsey.judd@flir.com), or Andres Prieto-Moreno (andres.Prieto-Moreno@flir.com) for any technical questions.